This Newsletter is a special report from the Pro Photo Summit in Redmond, USA.

 Peter Krogh demos Rapidfixer.
 Photo: © Chris Greene/Microsoft

-Congratulations to Peter Krogh who was inducted into the Icons of Imaging.
+Congratulations to Peter Krogh who was inducted into the Icons of Imaging (link archived).
 The DAM Guy as he was referred to at the Summit is a long time advocate of digital standards and this award recognises Peter as a dam(n) fine photographer.
 Overall the Pro Photo Summit was a great success without any hard sell from Microsoft.
 As demonstrated last year and reinforced this year Microsoft are taking the pro photography market very seriously.
-Watch this space.

 I hope you enjoyed the DAM Newsletter.
 Please remember to subscribe at www.DAMsimple.com to stay up to date with the Digital Workflow and Digital Asset Management plus for your chance to win a copy of Microsoft Expression Media.